chandani-rathi/ripple-live/README.md

-# Ripple Lib Workspace Template
+# Ripple Live Workspace Template

-Starter monorepo template for building Ripple libraries and apps with TypeScript and Vite.
+Starter monorepo template for building Ripple Live and sample app with TypeScript and Vite.
 Includes:

 - A library package scaffold in `packages/ripple-live`
 - Example/test app(s) in `apps/` that consume the library locally